 Students will be eligible to apply for credit for this course.

-Students completing the Graduate Certificate of Public Health can articulate into a higher award, the Masters of Public Health (H757)
+Students completing the Graduate Certificate of Public Health can articulate into a higher award, the Master of Public Health (H757)

-Students may also be eligable for RPL into the following courses:
+Graduates of the course may also be eligible for RPL (Recognition of Prior Learning) into the following courses:

 H759 - Master of Health Promotion

 H704 - Master of Health Economics